 - It's a quick filter, in two ways.
 If an applicant is making well above what we offer, I know that we shouldn't move forward with them.
 People almost never go backwards on salary, and when they do, they rarely work out in the long term.

 - It tells me how senior they are.
 For example, a software developer making $100k and one making $150k are fundamentally different candidates.

 - It tells me how I should interview them.
 A candidate at $100k would fail the $150k candidate interview, and the $100k candidate interview would be too easy for the $150k candidate.

 - I get some important data.
 If, after interviewing several candidates for a position, I find that all of them are making more than what we're offering, I know we need to rethink our offer.

 If they won't give an expected salary at first, come back to it.
-It's a crucial piece of information, because if there's is no way to get a financial fit for the candidate, it will be hard to get them to accept the job, and you'll end up wasting a lot of time.
+It's a crucial piece of information, because if there is no way to get a financial fit for the candidate, it will be hard to get them to accept the job, and you'll end up wasting a lot of time.

 2. Why are you leaving your current role?

+This is a more common interview question.
 Understanding their motivation for leaving is key, because if it's due to an issue that is also common in your company, then they are probably not a great fit.

 3. Detail the most successful idea you have you taken from concept to launch.

 This is highly dependent on the role, but can be asked for every position in a slightly different way.
 The goal is for the candidate to answer with the most successful piece of work they completed.
 It will give you an overall idea of their skills, and what level projects they're able to manage.